 Why is this the Popular Way to Enter the Water?
 There are a number of good reasons why divers use this method?

 1. Helps Keep the Boat Stable

 If you are diving from a rigid inflatable boat (RIB) or a similar small boat, backward rolling is the best option.
-The reason being that smaller boars like these have gunwales that are either lower are less sturdiness, which means you are unable to simply stand up and step into the water.
+The reason being that smaller boars like these have gunwales are less sturdy, which means you are unable to simply stand up and dive into the water.